 If you want to cover all your bases and call Aurora officials too, @JusticeForElijah has collected all their phone numbers.
 All you have to do is dial and say something similar to the email template.

-This is an election year, and Colorado’s primary is scheduled for June 30.
+Reminder: This is an election year.
 If you, your family, or your friends can vote in the state, make sure you all are casting ballots for local elections.
-As evidenced by Elijah McClain’s case, local elected officials, like Governor Jared Polis, have the power to open investigations into fatal cases of police brutality.
+As evidenced by McClain’s case, local elected officials, like Governor Jared Polis, have the power to open investigations into fatal cases of police brutality.

 Here are more guides for how to demand justice right now, how to support Black trans lives, how to find mental health resources if you’re a Black woman, how to talk to your relatives about Black Lives Matter, how to donate wisely, how to spot a fake protest story, and how to protest safely.